|

 You may wonder why one cannot even see whether a number is odd or even in

-To explain why we should first have a closer look at the final one-digit
+To explain this we should first have a closer look at the final one-digit

 cycles in the sequences which are used in the place-value notations of